dwardu89/aws-ssm-parameter-store/README.md

 ### `ssm-kms-key-id`

 The AWS KMS Key ARN to use to encrypt the key.
+Default uses the AWS Provided KMS Key ID .

 ## Example usage